Short stay visa for tourism, business or family visit

 8. Proof of financial means : your last 2 bank statements

-9. Your travel itinerary : you MUST BOOK your airline ticket but do not purchase until the visa has been approved.
+9. Your travel itinerary : you MUST BOOK your airline ticket.
+The purchase is not required until the visa has been approved.

 10. Proof of medical coverage abroad : a letter from your insurance company stating that you are covered abroad or a travel insurance to be purchased from a travel agency (minimum amount of 50,000 US$).
 Your insurance letter must include : “Medical evacuation” and “Repatriation”.